20 C

 Now, this isn’t your typical motivational cat poster or a coffee mug with a well-worn Beckett quote.
 It’s my daily reminder to embrace the adventure of life.

+In a world captivated by the $10-billion self-improvement industry, simple quotes and feel-good stories no longer cut it.
 We crave a comprehensive system, and that’s where Ichiro Kishimi and Fumitake Koga’s “The Courage to be Disliked” comes in.

 Hailed as a “Japanese phenomenon” with over 3.5 million copies sold in Asia, it’s not just a book – it’s a Trojan horse carrying transformative ideas.